kriana/SilVerPLuM/src/resources/markdown/default.md

 ## Manage

-SilVerPLuM allows you to easily create backups of your savegames
+SilVerPLuM allows you to easily create backups of your savegames, as well as importing and exporting them.
+There also is an integrated auto-backup that can be activated in the 'Configuration' tab.
+The profile management encapsulates savegames and mods into their own profiles, so you can experiment with new mods without breaking something.